zeek/zeek-docs/doc/scripts/base/bif/option.bif.zeek.rst

    handlers to be called.

-   :ID: The ID of the option to update.
+   :param ID: The ID of the option to update.

-   :val: The new value of the option.
+   :param val: The new value of the option.

-   :location: Optional parameter detailing where this change originated from.
+   :param location: Optional parameter detailing where this change originated from.

    :returns: true on success, false when an error occurred.